NASARace/race/doc/manual/usage/configuration.md

       ...
     }

-Please refer to [how to use remote actors](remoting.md) for further details.
+Please refer to [how to use remote actors][remoting] for further details.

 Communication between actors is defined by means of `read-fom` and `write-to` values, which contain